• Peacock is a streaming service that offers a free tier, news, sports and NBC's extensive back catalogue of TV shows.

-We've analyzed Peacock from all angles, including the shows available to watch now and coming soon, what movies it's about to acquire, how good its original shows are.
-Oh, and don't think Peacock is just NBC and Universal: it will offer ViacomCBS titles, including TV shows like Ray Donovan and The Affair and Paramount films including The Godfather trilogy.
+Peacock may be relatively new to the streaming landscape, but it's got a lot to offer.
+We've analyzed Peacock from all angles, including the shows available to watch now and coming soon, plus how good its originals are.
+Oh, and don't think Peacock is just NBC and Universal — it offers licensed movies and shows, too.

 - What's the difference between NBC Peacock Free vs Premium?